Pursuing the right education to enter the right path is instrumental for long-term success.

 - No need to leave a full-time job to study CFA.

-- Necessary for equity research, portfolio management, and certain hedge funds.
-All three options are high in demand; thus, a lot of career growth potential.
+- Necessary for equity research, corporate finance, portfolio management, and certain hedge funds.
+All these options are high in demand; thus, a lot of career growth potential.

 - An intense exam system necessitating at least 1000 hours of study to clear all the three levels.